inducer/loopy/doc/tutorial.rst

 Counting barriers
 ~~~~~~~~~~~~~~~~~

-:func:`loopy.get_barrier_poly` counts the number of barriers in a kernel.
+:func:`loopy.get_barrier_poly` counts the number of barriers per **thread** in a
+kernel.
 First, we'll call this function on the kernel from the previous example:

 .. doctest::